-I am a PhD student in Materials Science and Engineering at Northwestern University in the Voorhees Research Group.
-In 2020, I graduated from Indian Institute of Technology Madras with a bachelors in Metallurgical and Materials Engineering and an interdisciplinary masters in Computational Engineering.
+I am a Postdoctoral Research Fellow at University of Michigan, advised by Katsuyo Thornton.
+In November 2025, I earned my PhD in Materials Science and Engineering at Northwestern University, advised by Peter Voorhees.
+In 2020, I graduated from Indian Institute of Technology Madras with an interdisciplinary masters in Computational Engineering and a bachelors in Metallurgical and Materials Engineering.

-In my free time, I like tinkering with all sorts of digital tools.
-I also love music, books, languages and writing.
-I maintain a collection of some my favourite resources here.
+In my free time, I like tinkering with all sorts of digital tools: I list a collection of some my favourite resources here.
+I also love listening to music, learning to sing Indian classical music and play musical instruments, reading books, learning new languages and exploring indigenous knowledge systems of India.

 I hope you find some food for thought in my corner of the internet.
 If you share some (or all!) of my interests, be sure to reach out!